 The organizers of the Halifax 2018 Conjugate Margins Conference are delighted Dalhousie University has chosen to recognize the accomplishments of Dr. John F. Dewey with the awarding of an honorary doctoral degree for his important contributions to earth science, teaching and mentorship to generations of students, and unselfish collaboration with colleagues and associates around the world.

-On the morning of Monday, August 20, Dr. Dewey will give the conference plenary address followed by the awarding of his honorary degree by Dr. Richard Florizone, President of Dalhousie University.
+On the morning of Monday, August 20, Dr. Dewey will be awarded his honorary degree by Dr. Richard Florizone, President of Dalhousie University.
+This will be followed by his conference plenary address .

 Professor John F. Dewey